MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/new.md

 The January 28 update includes the following new features:

 - [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] now supports [!include[pn-hololens](../includes/pn-hololens.md)] 2 hand tracking to provide instinctual interactions for authors.
 Select and position holograms with direct touch, just like real objects.
-Interact with holograms in a consistent way when they're out of reach.
+Use hand rays to interact with holograms when they're out of reach.
 On [!include[pn-hololens](../includes/pn-hololens.md)] 1, the app works the same as before since [!include[pn-hololens](../includes/pn-hololens.md)] 1 doesn’t support hand tracking.

+- Authors can add a website link to a guide step.
+Use a website link to display a PDF hosted on your server, show a form, or bring data from your online IoT devices for the operator to review.

-- Administrators can assign Author and Operator roles to users.
-Users with the Operator role can view guides but can't edit them.
-Users with the Author role can view and edit guides.
+- Administrators can assign Author and Operator roles to users so that editing is only enabled for authors.

+- Drag and drop multiple files from your local file folder into the PC app gallery to import the files.

 - Select the **Help** (question mark) button in the PC app to: